tud-amr/localPlannerBench/README.md

 * Joint limits for fabrics (needed to have a fair comparision)
   - Done according to paper "Optimization fabrics"
 * Variable joint limits for mpc
+  - Done using additional inequality constraints (consider using different slack variabeles)

 ## Metrics